mematcha/Notebooks-ML/README.md

 # Youtube-Notebooks-ML
-A Collection of Jupyter Notebooks from my Youtube Portfolio Channel which has content ranging from Calculus to Deep Learning.
+A Collection of Jupyter Notebooks for my Youtube Portfolio Channel which has content ranging from Calculus to Deep Learning.

-Topics I choose to cover on:
+Topics I chose to cover on:

 - Calculus
 - Linear Algebra
 - Differential Equations
 - Probability and Statistics

-- Intro to Python
+- Languages and Frameworks
 - Data Science
 - Machine Learning
 - Deep Learning